IBM/ibm-spectrum-scale-csi/README.md

   * OpenShift - Under Operator -> OperatorHub in the OpenShift Console, search 'IBM Spectrum Scale CSI" and install
   * Kubernetes -  See the project on [OperatorHub.io - ibm-spectrum-scale-csi-operator](https://operatorhub.io/operator/ibm-spectrum-scale-csi-operator)

+## Support

+IBM Spectrum Scale CSI driver is part of the IBM Spectrum Scale offering.
+Please follow the [IBM support procedure](https://www.ibm.com/mysupport/s/) for any issues with the driver.

 ## Report Bugs

 To file issues, suggestions, new features, etc., Open an [Issue](https://github.com/IBM/ibm-spectrum-scale-csi/issues).

-## Getting Started and Documentation
+## Developer Getting Started

-To get started, see our [Documentation](https://ibm-spectrum-scale-csi.rtfd.io/)
+To get started, see our [Developer Documentation](https://ibm-spectrum-scale-csi.rtfd.io/)

 ## Contributing